Stability in Online Assignment Games: Introduction

 \textbf{Related work}.
 Our article builds on two main literatures: stable matching and online matching.
 In the former, given agents with (possibly endogenous) preferences, the goal is to form a matching (possibly with additional elements such as prices) such that no pair of agents would prefer each other over their assigned partners.
 In the latter, the focus is on designing algorithms that make decisions as the market evolves and that guarantee high social welfare, ideally independent of the specific instance.

 Despite the extensive literature on stable matchings, most work on uncertainty has focused on settings without transfers.
-In economics, several authors have studied dynamically stable matchings \cite{bullinger2025stability,doval2022dynamically,liu2023stability} as well as markets with incomplete information about agents’ preferences \cite{bikhchandani2017stability,liu2014stable}.
-In machine learning, research often considers markets with unknown preferences and addresses them through regret minimization \cite{basu2021beyond,cen2022regret,das2005two,liu2020competing}.
-More recently, \citet{min2022learn} and \citet{jagadeesan2021learning} studied the assignment game with unknown utility functions, introduced instability metrics as notions of regret and designed reinforcement learning algorithms achieving sublinear regret.
+In economics, several authors have studied dynamically stable matchings \cite{bullinger2025stability,liu2023stability,doval2022dynamically} as well as markets with incomplete information about agents’ preferences \cite{bikhchandani2017stability,liu2014stable}.
+In machine learning, research often considers markets with unknown preferences and addresses them through regret minimization \cite{das2005two,liu2020competing,basu2021beyond,cen2022regret}.
+More recently, \citet{min2022learn} and \citet{jagadeesan2021learning} studied the assignment game with unknown utility functions, introducing instability metrics as notions of regret and designing reinforcement learning algorithms that achieve sublinear regret bounds.

-Online bipartite matching \cite{echenique_online_2023,huang2024online,mehta2013online} is one of the most fundamental problems in the online algorithms literature.
+Online bipartite matching \cite{mehta2013online,echenique_online_2023,huang2024online} is one of the most fundamental problems in the online algorithms literature.
 It dates back to the seminal work of \citet{karp1990optimal}, who introduced the \textit{Ranking} algorithm and proved its optimality in the unweighted case.
 Since then, research on online matching has focused on designing increasingly competitive algorithms, that is, algorithms that achieve social welfare closer to that of the offline optimum that knows all arrivals in advance. \citet{aggarwal2011online} extended this result by showing that \textit{Ranking} is also optimal in the vertex-weighted case.

-For the more general edge-weighted matching problem, \citet{feldman2009online} introduced the \emph{free disposal} assumption, noting that without it no randomized algorithm can achieve a constant competitive ratio.
-Under this assumption, \textit{Greedy} attains a $\nicefrac{1}{2}$-competitive guarantee. \citet{fahrbach2022edge} were the first to surpass this long-standing $\nicefrac{1}{2}$-barrier, a result subsequently improved by several works \cite{blanc2022multiway,gao2022improved,shin2021making}.
+For the more general edge-weighted matching problem, \citet{feldman2009online} introduced the free disposal assumption, noting that without it no randomized algorithm can achieve a constant competitive ratio.
+Under this assumption, \textit{Greedy} attains a $\nicefrac{1}{2}$-competitive guarantee. \citet{fahrbach2022edge} were the first to surpass this long-standing $\nicefrac{1}{2}$-barrier, a result subsequently improved by several works \cite{blanc2022multiway,shin_et_al,gao2022improved}.